-6.3 If it is a corporation undertaking the action will the action be taken in accordance with the corporation's environmental policy and framework?
+6.3 Will the action be taken in accordance with the corporation's environmental policy and planning framework?

-6.3.1 If the person taking the action is a corporation, please provide details of the corporation's environmental policy and planning framework.
+6.3.1 If YES, If the person taking the action is a corporation, please provide details of the corporation's environmental policy and planning framework

-Talison Lithium Australia Pty Ltd is committed to sustainable development and regards environmental management and rehabilitation of mining operations as among its highestpriorities.
-Talison operate in accordance with an Environmental Policy Statement which reflects Talison's commitment to protecting the environment and continual improvement of environmental performance through undertaking the following:?
-Integrating environmental, social and economic considerations into project planning, exploration, operations, rehabilitation and decommissioning?
-Implementing environmental controls and strategies to identify, minimise and, wherever possible, avoid environmental harm arising from operations?
-Monitoring relevant environmental parameters?
-Auditing and reporting environmental Preventing pollution by minimising emissions and the generation of waste and performance? disposing of wastes in an environmentally responsible manner?
-Communicating openly with stakeholders and particularly the community about environmental management?
-Provision of sufficient training and resources for effective environmental management?
-Provision of a framework for setting and reviewing environmental objectives and targetsAs described in Section 6.1 Talison operates in accordance with Environment and Quality Management Systems which are certified to International Standards ISO 9001:2015 and ISO 14001:2015.
-Planning and review of environmental performance is captured within thenagement system requirements.
+Talison Lithium Australia Pty Ltd is committed to sustainable development and regards environmental management and rehabilitation of mining operations as among its highest priorities.

+Talison operate in accordance with an Environmental Policy Statement which reflects Talison's commitment to protecting the environment and continual improvement of environmental performance through undertaking the following:

+- Integrating environmental, social and economic considerations into project planning, exploration, operations, rehabilitation and decommissioning - Implementing environmental controls and strategies to identify, minimise and, wherever possible, avoid environmental harm arising from operations - Monitoring relevant environmental parameters - Auditing and reporting environmental performance - Preventing pollution by minimising emissions and the generation of waste and disposing of wastes in an environmentally responsible manner - Communicating openly with stakeholders and particularly the community about environmental management - Provision of sufficient training and resources for effective environmental management - Provision of a framework for setting and reviewing environmental objectives and targets

+As described in Section 6.1 Talison operates in accordance with Environment and Quality Management Systems which are certified to International Standards ISO 9001:2015 and ISO 14001:2015.
+Planning and review of environmental performance is captured within the management system requirements.